jdfwarrior/cesium-mixins/README.md

 ![Draw Polygon](./img/draw-polygon.png "Draw Polygon")

 The `drawpolygon` mixin allows the user to click a group of points that define a polygon on the globe.
+The function call will return a Promise that resolves to an array of `CartographicDegrees` used to define the corners.

 ### Example